SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for Apache Collection.
+In this step, you will configure the yaml required for Apache Collection.

 Below are the inputs required:

-- **Endpoint** (default: `http://localhost:8080/server-status?auto`): The URL of the httpd status endpoint
+- **Endpoint**.
+The URL of the httpd status endpoint (default: `http://localhost:8080/server-status?auto`).
-- **Access File log Path** - Enter the path to the Access log file for your mysql instance.
+- **Access File log Path**.
+Enter the path to the Access log file for your mysql instance.
-- **Error file log path** - Enter the path to the error log file for your mysql instance.
+- **Error file log path**.
+Enter the path to the error log file for your mysql instance.
-- Fields - **webengine.cluster.name**
+- **Fields**. `webengine.cluster.name`.

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.